Melissa (Maggie's sister), Maggie, and Marc Jacobs - Make-A-Wish Wisconsin Wish Day

 To keep Maggie's rich legacy alive; family and friends have come together and created Maggie's Angels, Inc. 501 (c)(3).
 We are a legal non-profit organization.
 Our mission is twofold (1) to spread the powerful message of Maggie's courageous life and (2) to give back to our community by helping other sick children and their families.
 We aspire to offer them, at least a glimpse, of the same joy, hope, and determination, with which Maggie faced each new challenge in her life!

 We have Angels carrying on this ministry and creating smiles from WI - IL - MN - MI - CO - MT - AZ - OR & Norway.
-To date, we have sponsored 57 wishes spanning from Oregon, Washington, and Wisconsin.
+To date, we have sponsored 60 wishes, 11 of those in the Pacific Northwest!!!

 Now that's a lot of smiles and a whole lot of hope created!!!